encse/meteordemod/README.md

 # MeteorDemod wrapper

-This repo contains a Dockerfile to make it easy to build [https://github.com/Digitelektro/MeteorDemod.git](MeteorDemod).
+This repo contains a Dockerfile to make building and using [https://github.com/Digitelektro/MeteorDemod.git](MeteorDemod) easier.

 ## Building